futureofcoding/futureofcoding.org/about.md

 And is comprised of the following claims:

 1. The *comprehensibility* of *large* software is of utmost importance.
-2. In order to enable comprehensibility without sacraficing expressivity, we must strive to eliminate all forms of incidental complexity in programming.
+2. In order to enable comprehensibility without sacrificing expressiveness, we must strive to eliminate all forms of incidental complexity in programming.
 Programming should be describing the essential nature of the problem: the view from the user - if the user were made to see all the implications of things.
-3. Mathmatics is the langauge of essence, or as close as we can get.
-Something like the lambda calculus is the langauge of computation free of mechanical and historical accidents.
+3. Mathematics is the language of essence, or as close as we can get.
+Something like the lambda calculus is the language of computation free of mechanical and historical accidents.
-4. The solution is to create denotative languages, languages where each term denotes an equivalent mathmatical object.
+4. The solution is to create denotative languages, languages where each term denotes an equivalent mathematical object.
 5. We must [rid ourselves of the IO Monad](http://conal.net/blog/posts/can-functional-programming-be-liberated-from-the-von-neumann-paradigm), replacing it with better abstractions for whole systems.
 6. We must have an editing experience that's lively and fluid.
-These mathmatical abstractions scare people because their UI stinks.
-This is a very difficult UI problem, but tractible.
+These mathematical abstractions scare people because their UI stinks.
+This is a very difficult UI problem, but tractable.

+All in all, there are 4 large problems to solve:

+1. Replace the IO abstraction (on the front- and back- ends)
+2. Improve the programming experience (PX) of strongly typed, denotative programming
+3. Version control in a world with many, many more forks at many more levels
+4. The adoption of this new system

-## Vague dream programming langauge system
+## Vague dream programming language system

 * Haskel-ish structured-ish editor in the style of Lamdu, early Unison prototypes, Dark, Luna, Isomorf, etc. This UI problem is large and unsolved.
 It will likely be one of the most complicated UIs ever created, and thus eventually bootstrapping would be great.
 * Web based.
 It’d be great if it could run in browsers but not terrible to have it communicate over socket to begin with.
 Eventually compiling to WebAssembly will raise all boats.